Maximizing higher eigenvalues in dimensions three and above: Preliminaries

-where $\text{co}\,K$ denotes the convex hull of the set $K$ and $E_k(T)$ is the space of $k$-th eigenvalues of $T$. \end{proposition} \begin{proof} For a direct argument establishing the inclusion $\partial_C \lambda_k(T) \subset$ in~\eqref{abst-clark-subdif}, see also \cite[Lemma~2.5]{vinokurov:2025:sym-eigen-val}.
+where $\text{co}\,K$ denotes the convex hull of the set $K$ and $E_k(T)$ is the eigenspace associated with $\lambda_k(T)$. \end{proposition} \begin{proof} For a direct argument establishing the inclusion $\partial_C \lambda_k(T) \subset$ in~\eqref{abst-clark-subdif}, see also \cite[Lemma~2.5]{vinokurov:2025:sym-eigen-val}.
 We present here an indirect approach, reducing the computations to the finite-dimensional case.
 For a finite-dimensional $H$, a proof can be found, e.g., in~\cite[Corollary 10]{Lewis:1999:eigenval-subdiff}.

 Now, let the dimension of $H$ be arbitrary, $E := E_k(T)$, and decompose $H = E \oplus E^{\bot}$.
 This decomposition yields a natural linear inclusion $\iota_0\colon \mathcal{K}_{sa}[E] \hookrightarrow \mathcal{K}_{sa}[H]$, where $\iota_0(S)$ acts by zero on $E^{\bot}$.
 Using this, define an affine map $\iota\colon \mathcal{K}_{sa}[E] \hookrightarrow \mathcal{K}_{sa}[H]$ by